kin1m0d/devops-project-2025/docs/devlog.md

 # Day 2 (25.10.2025)
 Found the error "push access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed"

-"docker build -t kinimod311/devops-project-2025:test ." is correct not "kin1m0d" which is my guthub username
+"docker build -t kinimod311/devops-project-2025:test ." is correct not "kin1m0d" which is my github username

 - Installed helm on Windows https://github.com/helm/helm/releases (not relly helpful for wsl)
 - Installed helm on WSL2 https://www.adamhancock.co.uk/blog/install-helm-on-wsl/